Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/inferno-test-app-registration.md

     - Microsoft Graph (Delegated)
         - openid
         - offline_access
-1. Generate a secret for this application.
+1. Generate a secret for this application(only for Confidential Client).
 Save this and the client id for testing Inferno *1.
 Standalone Patient App* and *2.
 Limited Access App*.
 1. Follow all instructions on [this page](./set-fhir-user-mapping.md) to enable mapping the `fhirUser` to the identity token.
 <br /><details><summary>Click to expand and see screenshots.</summary>
 ![](./images/5_confidential_client_1.png)